Baylor looking to learn lessons after losing Rhule's debut | FOX Sports

 BEAR RUNNERS

 Baylor sophomore RB JaMycal Hasty is likely out at least four weeks with a sprained knee, though he is not expected to need surgery after getting hurt in the opener.
-The Bears were already without 1,000-yard rusher Terence Williams, a junior still recovering from offseason shoulder surgery.
-John Lovett ran for 89 yards and two touchdowns vs. Liberty and is among three freshman runners.
+The Bears were already without 1,000-yard rusher Terence Williams (offseason shoulder surgery).
+John Lovett, one of three freshman runners, had 89 yards and two touchdowns vs. Liberty.

 BEATING UTSA